kadioglu/masterMindPickFiveAlgorithm/README.md

 This project contains several classes and interfaces, including a main function that runs the program.
 When the code is run from the main, the graphics game objects are created including a new canvas window, banner for the instructions, and the board.
 The board holds all of the rows and manages row production based on the user’s guesses.
 There is an orb interface that the large and small orbs implement to update the row of empty orbs with the correct colors respective to the user’s guesses.
 The program also has a game manager class that controls and contains all of the graphics elements within the game to ensure the desired outcome is produced and smooth running of the program.

 Provided below is a more general and simplified class diagram of how the program will function.
-Note: the green circles indicate that the class can be run on its own, and the dashed boxes refer to interfaces.
+Note: The green circles indicate that the class can be run on its own, but is used to run in the main game along with the board objects.
+The dashed boxes refer to interfaces.
 ![class map](screen4.png)

 ## Tools